openssl/openssl/doc/designs/quic-design/quic-api.md

 `SSL_accept_stream()`.
 This would only occur for QUIC applications - never for (D)TLS applications.

 A QUIC based application will need to handle various time based events.
-An application can call `SSL_get_next_tick()` to get the next timeout event for a given `SSL` object.
+These can be delivered as "tick" events from the `SSL_EVENT_CTX`.
+Alternatively, an application can call `SSL_get_next_tick()` to get the next timeout event for a given `SSL` object.
 For a DTLS application this is exactly equivalent to calling `DTLSv1_get_timeout()`.
 Calling `SSL_tick()` on an `SSL` object will enable it to process any outstanding time based events.
 For a DTLS application this is exactly equivalent to calling `DTLSv1_handle_timeout()`.
-In a QUIC application only the `SSL` object for a default stream would have time based events.
+In a QUIC application only the `SSL` object for the connection would ever have time based events.
 For a TLS application there would never be time based events (so calling `SSL_tick()` will have no effect).

 ## Changes to the BIO API